Max George: Acting career

 George is signed with Creative Artists Agency since 2013.
 In June 2014, George revealed his decision to enroll in elocution classes, to help improve his pursuit of an acting career.
-In September 2014, it was confirmed that he had joined the cast of Glee in the role of Clint, after Mark Salling shared a photo of him on Twitter hanging out with Max on the set of the final season of the US comedy drama.
+In September 2014, it was confirmed that he had joined the cast of Glee in the role of Clint, a bully and the lead vocalist of Vocal Adrenaline, after Mark Salling shared a photo of him on Twitter hanging out with Max on the set of the final season of the US comedy drama.
 He made his first on screen appearance on 9 January 2015.
+In April 2024, George was cast as Parson Nathaniel in Jeff Wayne's Musical Version of The War of the Worlds for the 2025 The Spirit of Man tour.

-On 2 February 2015, it was announced that George had joined the cast of Bear Grylls' TV survival series titled Bear Grylls: Mission Survive.
-The show is about eight celebrities pushed to the limit by Grylls.
-The team will be making their dangerous journey through the jungle, where they will be competing for 12-day survival mission.
+Reality television

-Strictly Come Dancing
+On 2 February 2015, it was announced that George had joined the cast of Bear Grylls' reality televise survival series, Bear Grylls: Mission Survive.

 On 1 September 2020, it was announced that George would be taking part in the eighteenth series of Strictly Come Dancing.
 He was partnered with Australian dancer Dianne Buswell.
+They were eliminated on week 4 of the competition, finishing in ninth place.

-George left the series after being voted out in Week 4.
+In 2022, he competed in the ITV series The Games.
+In 2023, he took part in Scared of the Dark on Channel 4.